AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/protocols/odata.md

 ## Next steps

 By following this tutorial, you have established a connection to your [!DNL OData] account.
-You can now continue on to the next tutorial and [configure a dataset flow to bring protocols data into [!DNL Platform]](../../dataflow/protocols.md).
+You can now continue on to the next tutorial and [configure a dataflow to bring protocols data into [!DNL Platform]](../../dataflow/protocols.md).